kumar-shivam-ranjan/JWT-auth-backend-app/README.md

 # JWT-auth-backend-app

-This is a purely backend driven springboot application that follows best industry standard practices to build secure REST APIs using JWT authentication and has proper exception handling as well.
+This is a purely backend driven springboot application that follows best industry standard practices to build secure REST APIs using JWT authentication , has proper exception handling and follows design principles.